littlstar/s3-lambda/frontpage.md

 - put
 - copy
 - delete
-- split

 #### list(bucket, prefix[, marker])
 Returns an array of keys in `s3://bucket/prefix`.
+If you use a marker, the s3renity will start listing alphabetically from there.
 ```javascript
 s3renity
   .list(bucket, prefix)